Induction Cooking

 Portable Induction Cooktop Lending Program

 Are you interested in trying induction cooking before you make the decision to upgrade your kitchen?
-EnergySmart offers a free, two-week loan of portable induction cooktops for residents to try cooking with induction technology.
+EnergySmart offers a free, three-week loan of portable induction cooktops for residents to try cooking with induction technology.

 FAQ